mrbusche/backseatfan.com/_posts/2010-03-12-mike-leach-locker-room-videos.md

 <div class="entry">
   <p>
-    II already knew Mike Leach was crazy, due to the &#8220;<a href="https://backseatfan.com/index.php/2009/10/mike-leach-on-fat-little-girlfriends/">Fat little girlfriend</a>&#8221; comments.
+    II already knew Mike Leach was crazy, due to the "<a href="https://backseatfan.com/index.php/2009/10/mike-leach-on-fat-little-girlfriends/">Fat little girlfriend</a>" comments.
 And this just verifies it a little more.
 He seems to lack respect for the players.
 I am sure they are glad he got fired last year.
 Good luck getting recruits at your next job after these videos.
   </p>

   <p>